 Water is the building block of life.
 Here in the United States, it’s easy to take water for granted — it just comes out of the faucet anytime you want it.
 Yet, all over the globe there are people who don’t have access to clean, safe drinking water.
-March 22 is World Water Day, a day dedicated to drawing attention to the water related issues that humans in almost every country.
+March 22 is World Water Day, a day dedicated to drawing attention to the water-related issues that humans face in almost every country.
 Created by the United Nations, the goal of World Water Day is to bring aide to people who truly need it across borders.

-World Water Day - History
+World Water Day timeline

 The Water for Life Decade was launched, which aimed to give a higher profile to women’s participation and UN related water programs.